xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Introduction**

-Artificial intelligence (AI) agents are becoming increasingly prevalent, and with their increased use comes the potential for new security threats.
-Gartner predicts that by 2023, 30% of successful attacks on enterprises will involve AI.
-To mitigate these threats, organizations must understand the unique security challenges posed by AI agents and implement appropriate security measures.
+Artificial intelligence (AI) agents are becoming increasingly prevalent in various domains, including healthcare, finance, and transportation.
+While AI agents offer significant benefits, they also introduce new security challenges.
+Gartner provides guidance on mitigating these threats to ensure the safe and responsible deployment of AI agents.

-**Unique Security Challenges of AI Agents**
+**Common Security Threats to AI Agents**

-* **Data Privacy:** AI agents often collect and process large amounts of sensitive data, which can be a target for attackers.
-* **Model Manipulation:** Adversaries can manipulate AI models to make them behave in unintended ways, such as by poisoning the training data or exploiting vulnerabilities in the model's architecture.
-* **Agent Hijacking:** Attackers can gain control of AI agents and use them to launch attacks or steal data.
-* **Bias and Discrimination:** AI models can be biased or discriminatory, which can lead to unfair or harmful outcomes.
+* **Bias and discrimination:** AI agents can inherit biases from the training data, leading to unfair or discriminatory outcomes.
-* **Transparency and Explainability:** It can be difficult to understand how AI agents make decisions, making it hard to identify and mitigate security risks.

-**Security Measures for AI Agents**

-To mitigate the security threats posed by AI agents, organizations should implement the following measures:

-* **Data Protection:** Encrypt and protect sensitive data collected and processed by AI agents.
-Implement data access controls to limit who can access this data.
-* **Model Validation:** Test and validate AI models thoroughly to identify and address vulnerabilities.
-Monitor models in production for anomalies that could indicate an attack.
-* **Agent Isolation:** Isolate AI agents from other systems and networks to prevent lateral movement of attackers.
-Use secure communication channels to transmit data between agents and other systems.
-* **Bias Mitigation:** Review AI models for bias and discrimination.
-Address any identified biases by adjusting the training data or model architecture.
-* **Transparency and Explainability:** Implement tools and techniques to explain how AI agents make decisions.
-This enables security teams to understand and assess the risks posed by the agents.
+* **Adversarial attacks:** Malicious actors can manipulate input data to exploit vulnerabilities in AI agents' decision-making algorithms.
+* **Data poisoning:** Attackers can intentionally introduce corrupted or malicious data into the training dataset to compromise the AI agent's performance.
+* **Model stealing:** Attackers can extract the AI agent's model parameters or algorithms for unauthorized use or manipulation.
+* **Denial of service (DoS) attacks:** Attackers can prevent the AI agent from functioning properly by flooding it with input data or disrupting its network connections.

+**Mitigation Strategies**

+**1. Address Bias and Discrimination:**

+* Use unbiased training data and employ techniques such as algorithmic fairness or de-biasing algorithms.
+* Monitor outputs for signs of bias and implement mechanisms to address it.

+**2. Protect Against Adversarial Attacks:**

+* Perform adversarial training using adversarial examples to improve robustness.
+* Implement input validation and sanitization to detect and filter malicious data.
+* Use ensemble learning or other techniques to reduce vulnerability to specific attacks.

+**3. Prevent Data Poisoning:**

+* Use data cleaning and validation techniques to detect and remove corrupted data.
+* Implement data provenance mechanisms to trace the origin of data.
+* Employ cryptographic techniques to ensure data integrity.

+**4. Safeguard Model Security:**

+* Use encryption and access controls to protect model parameters and algorithms.
+* Implement model versioning and audit mechanisms to track changes and prevent unauthorized modifications.
+* Explore homomorphic encryption or other techniques to perform computations without exposing the model.

+**5. Mitigate DoS Attacks:**

+* Implement rate limiting and resource management measures to limit the impact of excessive requests.
+* Use load balancing and distributed deployment to prevent single points of failure.
+* Consider using intrusion detection and prevention systems to detect and block malicious traffic.

+**Best Practices**

+* **Conduct security risk assessments:** Regularly evaluate AI agents for potential security vulnerabilities.
+* **Implement security by design:** Incorporate security considerations into the design and development of AI agents.
+* **Use certified and reputable AI platforms:** Choose platforms that have undergone rigorous security testing and certifications.
+* **Monitor and log activity:** Track and analyze AI agent behavior for anomalies or suspicious activities.
+* **Collaborate with security experts:** Engage with security professionals to ensure comprehensive protection measures.

 **Conclusion**

-Mitigating security threats in AI agents is essential to protect organizations from the emerging risks associated with these technologies.
-By understanding the unique security challenges posed by AI agents and implementing appropriate security measures, organizations can harness the benefits of AI while minimizing the associated risks.
+Mitigating security threats in AI agents requires a proactive and multi-faceted approach.
+By implementing the strategies outlined by Gartner, organizations can harness the benefits of AI while safeguarding against potential risks.
+Continuous monitoring, evaluation, and collaboration are essential to ensure the secure and ethical deployment of AI agents.

 ## Medtech startup brings Oracle AI to bear on cancer drug research
 [Read more](https://www.computerweekly.com/news/366611519/Medtech-startup-brings-Oracle-AI-to-bear-on-cancer-drug-research)

 Published: Mon, 23 Sep 2024 06:11:00 GMT

-**Headline:** Medtech Startup Utilizes Oracle AI to Advance Cancer Drug Research
+**Medtech Startup Leverages Oracle AI for Enhanced Cancer Drug Research**

-**Introduction:**
-A groundbreaking medtech startup has harnessed the power of Oracle AI to revolutionize the field of cancer drug research.
-This cutting-edge technology is enabling researchers to accelerate drug discovery and development, bringing hope to countless patients.
+A groundbreaking medtech startup has adopted Oracle Artificial Intelligence (AI) in its mission to accelerate the discovery and development of novel cancer drugs.

-**Key Technology:**
+**Challenges in Cancer Drug Research**

+Cancer drug research is a complex and arduous process, often hampered by:

+* Limited understanding of disease mechanisms
+* Inefficient candidate selection
+* Prolonged clinical trials

+**Oracle AI as a Solution**

+Oracle AI empowers the startup to overcome these challenges:

-The startup has integrated Oracle AI Platform into its research pipeline.
-This powerful platform leverages machine learning algorithms to analyze vast amounts of complex data, including molecular profiles of tumors, patient outcomes, and genomic sequencing.
+* **Machine Learning Algorithms:** Leverages advanced machine learning algorithms to analyze vast amounts of biological and clinical data.

-**Benefits of Oracle AI:**
-- **Accelerated Drug Discovery:** AI models can quickly identify promising drug candidates by analyzing patterns in the data.
-This can significantly shorten the time required to bring new drugs to market.
-- **Precision Medicine:** AI can predict how individual tumors are likely to respond to specific treatments.
-This enables personalized treatment plans that maximize efficacy and minimize side effects.
-- **Identification of Biomarkers:** Oracle AI can identify biomarkers that can predict patient prognosis and response to therapy.
-This information helps guide clinical trial design and improve patient outcomes.
-- **Streamlined Clinical Trials:** AI can optimize clinical trial design by identifying the most effective and efficient patient selection criteria and treatment protocols.

-**Real-World Impact:**
+* **Predictive Analytics:** Identifies drug candidates with higher probability of success in clinical trials.
+* **Virtual Screening:** Screens millions of compounds digitally, reducing the need for costly and time-consuming laboratory experiments.

-The integration of Oracle AI has had a profound impact on the startup's research efforts:
+**Benefits of Oracle AI Integration**
-- **Reduced Drug Development Timelines:** By accelerating drug discovery and clinical trials, the startup can bring new treatments to patients more quickly.
-- **Improved Patient Outcomes:** Personalized treatment plans based on AI predictions lead to better outcomes and a higher quality of life for cancer patients.
-- **Cost Savings:** AI-driven innovation can reduce the cost of drug development by optimizing clinical trials and identifying more effective treatments early on.

-**Conclusion:**
+* **Improved Drug Candidate Selection:** Oracle AI enhances the prediction of drug activity and toxicity, enabling the startup to prioritize candidates with higher therapeutic potential.
+* **Reduced Costs and Time:** AI-powered virtual screening accelerates the candidate selection process, reducing research expenses and timelines.
+* **Personalized Treatment Recommendations:** The AI system enables the identification of specific genetic markers that may predict drug response, facilitating personalized treatment decisions.

+**Collaboration with Oracle Health**

+The startup partnered with Oracle Health to gain access to the Oracle Health Sciences Cloud and Oracle AI Platform.
+This collaboration provides:

+* **Scalable Infrastructure:** Oracle's cloud infrastructure supports the storage and processing of massive datasets required for AI analysis.
+* **Industry Expertise:** Oracle Health's team of medical experts provides guidance and support throughout the research process.

+**Impact on Cancer Care**

+By leveraging Oracle AI, the medtech startup aims to:

+* **Accelerate Drug Development:** Bring life-saving treatments to patients faster.
+* **Improve Patient Outcomes:** Identify patients who will benefit most from specific therapies.
+* **Lower Treatment Costs:** Optimize drug discovery and reduce the economic burden on healthcare systems.

+**Conclusion**

-The medtech startup's partnership with Oracle has paved the way for groundbreaking advances in cancer drug research.
-By harnessing the power of AI, the startup is transforming the lives of countless patients by accelerating drug discovery, enabling precision medicine, and improving overall patient outcomes.
+The integration of Oracle AI into this medtech startup's cancer drug research marks a significant advancement.
+With the power of AI, the startup is poised to transform cancer treatment by accelerating breakthroughs, personalizing care, and improving patient lives.

 ## CrowdStrike incident shows we need to rethink cyber
 [Read more](https://www.computerweekly.com/opinion/CrowdStrike-incident-shows-we-need-to-rethink-cyber)

 Published: Fri, 20 Sep 2024 09:17:00 GMT

-**CrowdStrike Incident Highlights Need to Rethink Cybersecurity**
+**CrowdStrike Incident Highlights Need for Cyber Rethink**

-The recent CrowdStrike incident has brought renewed attention to the critical need to rethink cybersecurity practices.
-The company's report on the matter uncovered several alarming weaknesses that must be addressed to bolster organizations' defenses against increasingly sophisticated cyberattacks.

-**Key Findings of the CrowdStrike Report:**

-* **Increased Prevalence of Nation-State Actors:** CrowdStrike observed a surge in cyber threats from nation-state-sponsored groups, targeting government agencies, critical infrastructure, and businesses.
-* **Rise of Supply Chain Attacks:** The incident highlighted the growing trend of supply chain attacks, where attackers compromise a vendor's system to gain access to multiple target organizations.
-* **Need for Better Detection and Response Capabilities:** Organizations must enhance their ability to detect and respond to cyber threats in real time to prevent or mitigate damage.
-* **Importance of Collaboration and Information Sharing:** Information sharing and collaboration among public and private sector organizations are crucial for staying informed about emerging threats and developing effective countermeasures.

-**Rethinking Cybersecurity in Light of the CrowdStrike Incident:**
+The recent CrowdStrike incident, in which the cybersecurity firm's data was breached by suspected Russian hackers, has underscored the urgent need for organizations to rethink their approach to cybersecurity.
+The attack highlights several key areas where current strategies have fallen short:

+**1. Supply Chain Vulnerabilities:**

+The CrowdStrike breach occurred through a compromise in the software supply chain of SolarWinds, a widely used IT monitoring platform.
+This incident demonstrates the potential risks associated with relying on third-party software vendors, as even reputable companies can become targets of cyberattacks.

+**2. Detection and Response Limitations:**

+Despite CrowdStrike's reputation as a cybersecurity leader, the incident exposed limitations in the ability of even sophisticated security systems to detect and respond to advanced attacks.
+The hackers were able to evade detection for an extended period, highlighting the need for more robust monitoring and incident response capabilities.

+**3. Lack of Proactive Intelligence:**

+The CrowdStrike incident also underscores the importance of proactive intelligence gathering and threat sharing.
+If the company had access to timely information about the SolarWinds breach, it may have been able to take steps to mitigate the impact of the attack.

+**4. Insufficient Employee Awareness:**

+Human error often plays a significant role in cyberattacks.
+The CrowdStrike incident suggests that employees may not have been adequately trained or aware of the potential risks, allowing the hackers to gain access to the organization's systems.

+**Rethinking Cyber Strategy:**

+To address these challenges and strengthen cybersecurity defenses, organizations need to rethink their strategies.
+This involves:

-**1. Strengthen Supply Chain Security:** Organizations need to implement robust vendor risk management practices, including due diligence and continuous monitoring, to minimize the risk of compromise through supply chain attacks.
+* **Strengthening Supply Chain Security:** Organizations must conduct thorough due diligence and implement robust security measures in their supply chains.

-**2. Invest in Detection and Response Technologies:** Advanced threat detection and response tools play a vital role in identifying and mitigating threats before they cause significant damage.
-Organizations should prioritize investments in these technologies.

-**3. Enhance Cyber Threat Intelligence:** Proactive monitoring of cyber threat intelligence can provide valuable insights into emerging threats and enable organizations to prepare and respond effectively.

-**4. Promote Collaboration and Information Sharing:** Governments, private sector organizations, and law enforcement agencies should enhance collaboration to share threat intelligence, best practices, and coordinate incident response efforts.

-**5. Address Human Factor Weaknesses:** Cyberattacks often exploit human vulnerabilities, such as phishing and social engineering.
-Organizations should provide comprehensive security awareness training and implement policies to mitigate these risks.

-**6. Adopt Zero Trust Approach:** A zero trust approach assumes all users and devices are untrustworthy and requires continuous verification and authentication.
-This approach can significantly reduce the risk of unauthorized access and data breaches.
+* **Enhancing Detection and Response:** Security systems should be constantly updated and monitored to identify and respond to emerging threats.
+Organizations should also consider adopting threat hunting techniques.
+* **Proactive Intelligence Gathering:** Companies need to invest in threat intelligence services to stay abreast of the latest cyber threats and vulnerabilities.
+* **Employee Cybersecurity Training:** Regular and comprehensive cybersecurity training programs are essential to minimize the risk of human error and phishing attacks.

 **Conclusion:**

-The CrowdStrike incident serves as a stark reminder of the evolving nature of cybersecurity threats.
-Organizations must rethink their cybersecurity practices to address the growing sophistication and prevalence of nation-state actors, supply chain attacks, and human factor weaknesses.
-By implementing robust detection and response capabilities, strengthening supply chain security, enhancing collaboration, and embracing a zero trust approach, organizations can bolster their defenses and minimize the risks posed by cyber threats.
+The CrowdStrike incident is a wake-up call that organizations need to rethink their cybersecurity strategies.
+By addressing vulnerabilities in supply chains, enhancing detection and response capabilities, gathering proactive intelligence, and providing robust employee training, organizations can better protect themselves against the evolving cyber threat landscape.

 ## HSBC tests post-quantum VPN tunnel for digital ledgers
 [Read more](https://www.computerweekly.com/news/366611375/HSBC-tests-post-quantum-VPN-tunnel-for-digital-ledgers)